zephraph/notes/Projects/procedure.md

 I conceptually map a procedure to something like a recipe.
 It's a set of (usually) sequential steps.
 Sometimes you have to wait, like in the case of water boiling.
 Sometimes you can act immediately.
 The overall approach doesn't change much though and I wanted that feeling to carry over into procedure.
 I don't care if a validation is sync or async.
 All I care about is that it runs when it's supposed to.
 That in turn should mean that a function can be swapped between sync and async at no refactor cost all the call site.

 I still need to think about parallel steps (because that's of course a thing).
+Also this approach does mean that a procedure is always async (because any single step _could_ be async).
+Perhaps in the future I'll add a sync only version... or perhaps not.

 #### 3. Reusability empowered by lazy execution

+Lazy execution wasn't actually a thing I planned in the beginning.
+Instead of a chaining api I had an array based api that I expressed in the beginning of these notes.
+I abandoned that approach for a chaining api because that api is just easier to type with [[TypeScript]].
+Given that steps can be async

 #### 4. Expressive errors and error handling